2KAbhishek/tdo/README.md

 - bat (optional, for syntax highlighting in search)

 - `NOTES_DIR` env variable pointing to your notes directory
+- `ENTRY_DIR` env variable pointing to your journal directory (optional, if you want to have a separate journal)
 - `EDITOR` env variable set to your choice of editor

 ### 💻 Installation